shrikartare/vaccine-finder-api/README.md

 # vaccine-finder-api

-A node js application for finding vaccination slots and notifying the users on email.
+A node js application for finding vaccination slots from cowin api and notifying the users on email whenever slots are available.